yashodipmore/Algorithm-Explorer/README.md

 # Sorting Visualizer

 ## Overview
-Sorting Visualizer is a web application that allows users to visualize various sorting algorithms in action.
+Algorithm Explorer is a web application that allows users to visualize various sorting algorithms in action.
 It provides a hands-on experience for understanding how algorithms like Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quicksort, and Heapsort work.

 ## Features
 - Interactive visualization of sorting algorithms.